dsivasri/VSDSquadron_FM/README.md

 # <ins> Step 3: Integrating with the VSDSquadron FPGA Mini Board: </ins>
 ## Integration steps:
 #### - First I connected the board to the computer through an USB Cable.
 #### - Then I created 3 folders named red_led, green_led, blue_led for glowing Red, Green, Blue LED respectively.
-In each of these folders, I included Makefiles, top.v code and .pcf files.
+In each of these folders, I included Makefiles, top.v code and .pcf files named as 'Pin_assignment.
 #### - Then I opened terminal and coded as below.
   #### <ins> Code for Glowing Red LED: </ins>
   ![red 1](https://github.com/user-attachments/assets/6e17810d-4594-492a-b783-2320578594b5)